what is a layoff

 If you have been laid off by your employer, make sure you go through your office system or devcountices (PC, Laptop, mobile devices, tablets etc.) to ensure that you don’t leave behind any confidential information related to your employment or work for others to access.

-In the case of sensitive or confidential official information, retrieve the same and submit them to your employer/reporting head.
-In the case of personal information on your system, retrieve the files and and remove them from your office system as it will eventually be accessed by other employees.
+In the case of sensitive or confidential official information, retrieve the same and submit it to your employer/reporting head.
+In the case of personal information on your system, retrieve the files and remove them from your office system as it will eventually be accessed by other employees.

 2. Carefully Read the Employment Agreement/Contract